 Dental implants are a common form of tooth restoration.
 They improve biting and chewing ability, speech, and overall oral health.
 The dental implant procedure is outpatient surgery that attaches an artificial tooth to the jawbone.
 The implant connects to the bone via titanium posts which connect to an abutment and then a crown.
 These metal posts fuse to the bone to form a lasting bond.
 The crown itself is either fixed or removable.
-Understanding this procedure as well as the dental implant recovery process helps patients decide if dental implants are the right choice for tooth restoration.
+Understanding this placement as well as the dental implant recovery process helps patients decide if implants are the right choice for tooth restoration.

 What is a Dental Implant Procedure ?

 A dental implant is a replacement for a natural tooth that has been lost or damaged beyond repair.
-A dentist or periodontist may recommend a dental implant for a patient in order to restore full mouth functioning.
-A dental implant looks and performs like a natural tooth.
+A dentist or periodontist may recommend it for a patient in order to restore full mouth functioning.
+An implant looks and performs like a natural tooth.

 Replacing lost or damaged teeth makes chewing easier.
 This, in turn, helps with proper digestion.
 There are cosmetic benefits as well.
 Missing teeth can make us self-conscious and afraid to smile.
 When our teeth have been restored with dental implants, we feel confident in our smile and our appearance.
 We feel better about ourselves.
 Some people opt for dentures or bridges, but dental implants won’t slip and do not require removal for cleaning and maintenance.

 The dental implant procedure varies by patient.
 The type of implant needed and the condition of the jawbone are factors the periodontist considers.
 The result of the surgery is a permanently attached implant fused with the jawbone.

-There are several steps to the procedure which starts with a dental exam and 3-D CT dental scan.
+There are several dental implant procedure steps which starts with a dental exam and 3-D CT dental scan.
 The doctor will also review the patient’s medical history before determining the proper treatment plan.
 This outpatient surgery is performed in several stages to allow for proper healing in between.